Menu

 Communications Director

 Having grown up in Alberta, I started skiing in Banff and Whistler during university.
 After a hiatus of a number of years, I moved to Toronto and wished to get back into skiing.
 I didn’t even know people skied in Ontario until I joined High Park Ski Club, of which I have been a continuous member since 1998.
 My time in the club has consisted of everything from day trips to overnight trips to Quebec and the US and, of course, the charter trips which I eagerly anticipate every year!
 I have made many friends and gained many fond skiing memories over the years.
 The excellent instruction I received from our amazing instructors has taken my skiing to new levels.
-It has also been a most gratifying experience giving back to the club as a volunteer, director, co-trip leader and bus captain.
+It has also been a most gratifying experience giving back to the club as a volunteer, director, bus captain and trip leader.
 I am looking forward to continue serving the club as Communications Director.

 Kim Wiebe